apache/pulsar/site2/docs/concepts-messaging.md

 Be aware that negative acknowledgments on ordered subscription types, such as Exclusive, Failover and Key_Shared, might cause failed messages being sent to consumers out of the original order.

+If you are going to use negative acknowledgment on a message, make sure it is negatively acknowledged before the acknowledgment timeout.

 Use the following API to negatively acknowledge message consumption.

 ```java